agiresearch/OpenAGI/README.md

     git clone https://github.com/agiresearch/OpenAGI.git
     ```

 1. Download preprocessed data from this [Google Drive link](https://drive.google.com/file/d/1qGxgmx7G_WB7JE4Cn_bEcZ_o_NAJLE3G/view?usp=sharing), then put them into the *data* folder.
 If you would like to preprocess your own data, please follow the jupyter notebooks in the *preprocess* folder.
-Raw data can be downloaded from this [Google Drive link](https://drive.google.com/file/d/1uE-_wpGmIiRLxaIy8wItMspOf5xRNF2O/view?usp=sharing), then put them into the *raw_data* folder.
+Raw data can be downloaded using HuggingFace datasets library.

-2. Download pretrained checkpoints into *snap* folder.
-If you would like to train your own P5 models, *snap* folder will also be used to store P5 checkpoints.
+2. Download pretrained checkpoints into *finetune/* folder.

-3. Pretrain with scripts in *scripts* folder, such as
+3. Pretrain with scripts in *finetune/* folder, such as

     ```
-    bash scripts/pretrain_P5_base_beauty.sh 4
+    python finetune/flan_t5_finetune.py
     ```
-   Here *4* means using 4 GPUs to conduct parallel pretraining.

 4. Evaluate with example jupyter notebooks in the *notebooks* folder.
 Before testing, create a soft link of *data* folder to the *notebooks* folder by